 What was unknown to most Americans was just how many of the British and Australian actors being outsourced to America had attained remarkably impressive credits in their homeland prior to their engagements here in the USA.
 Many had already appeared as regulars on a series or two and had either won or been nominated for major acting awards including those given out by the British Academy of Film and Television Arts (BAFTA).

-The internet radically aided and abetted an easy way to “discover” and cherry-pick the cream of the crop from English speaking countries.
+None of the current trend could have happened without the the aid of the internet, which has provided our industry with an easy way to “discover” and cherry-pick the cream of the crop from English speaking countries.
 Increasingly, and even today, studio and network executives spend a great deal of time in their offices streaming television and film from foreign countries.
 In times past, this method was a non-option.

 So to those who said “Why?” one response seemed to be “There’s a lot of high-level casting to be done and there are a lot of highly experienced English speaking actors we can consider.”
 In other words, to those who asked “Why?” the simple answer seemed to be “Why not?”